akamai/customersuccess-compute-workshop/README.md

 The workshop scenario builds the following components and steps-

-1. A Secure Shell Linode (provisioned via the Linode Cloud Manager GUI) to serve as the command console for the envirnoment setup.
+1. A Secure Shell Linode (provisioned via the Linode Cloud Manager GUI) to serve as the command console for the environment setup.

 2. Installing developer tools on the Secure Shell (git, terraform, and kubectl) for use in envinroment setup.